elizabethsdavis/cs-social-good/README.md

 # Chrome Extension

-In order to allow **TLDR** users to make posts to the platform from the web, we'll use this starter code to build a chrome extension 💻✨
+In order to allow **TLDR** users to make posts to the platform from the web, we'll use this starter code to build a swanky chrome extension 💻✨

 ### Getting Started